Robert McElroy (cardinal): Position on LGBT issues

 In America, McElroy called for a change in sacramental discipline related to the reception of communion by sexually active LGBT people.
 He emphasized "the privileged place" of conscience and that sexual activity does not lie at the heart of the hierarchy of truths.
 He also said: "The distinction between orientation and activity cannot be the principal focus for such a pastoral embrace because it inevitably suggests dividing the L.G.B.T. community into those who refrain from sexual activity and those who do not."

 In a February 2024 speech, McElroy said that much of the opposition to Fiducia Supplicans was based on "enduring animus" against gays and lesbians.
 He said further that Fiducia Supplicans was part of a "move toward decentralization" in the Catholic Church.
 He added "We have witnessed the reality that bishops of various parts of the world have made rapidly divergent decisions about the acceptability of such blessings in their countries".

 Archbishop of Washington (DC)

+Robert W. McElroy stands outside St. Patrick Catholic Church prior to the 32nd Blue Mass in Washington, DC, May 5, 2026.

 On January 6, 2025, Pope Francis appointed McElroy to succeed Wilton Gregory as Archbishop of Washington, DC.
 He was installed March 11, 2025.

 McElroy participated in the 2025 papal conclave as one of the cardinal electors that elected Pope Leo XIV.